Why Bees are Important to You

 Ecological Role of Honey Bees

-This process, known as pollination, is the cornerstone of biodiversity and ecological balance.
+Pollination is the cornerstone of biodiversity and ecological balance.
 Of course, many native bees also pollinate the wild plants that produce seeds for wild birds and berries for mice and lizards.

 In the food chain, some of these berry eating animals are then consumed by larger beasts – creating an ecological balance.